vedph/cadmus_itinera_doc/help/cited-persons-part.md

 ## Identifications

 The identifications are any number of proposed identifications for the cited person.
-Here too the editing is that used for the so-called "decorated IDs", i.e. arbitrary IDs with some metadata attached.
+Here too the editing is that used for the so-called [decorated IDs](./decorated-ids.md), i.e. arbitrary IDs with some metadata attached.

 To save space and let users focus on persons, the identifications are collapsed into an `identifications` header.
 The number in it is the count of identifications present.
 Just click the header to toggle the section.